gskril/bun-react-ssg/README.md

 # Static Site Generator with React and Bun

-A super lightweight static site generator that supports both static and dynamic routes, inspired by Next.js pages router.
+A _super_ lightweight static site generator that probably shouldn't be used in production.
+It's like a less flexible version of [Astro](https://astro.build/) that natively uses React and doesn't support client components.

 ## Features

 - [x] Static route generation
 - [x] Dynamic route generation with `[param]` syntax
-- [x] Async React components
-- [x] HTML minification
 - [x] Meta tags and SEO support
+- [x] Tailwind CSS support
+- [ ] Auto generating sitemap.xml

 ## Dynamic Routes